Citizenship education (subject): Norway

 In Norway citizenship education is the primary mandate of Social Studies.

 Sweden

-In Sweden citizenship education is mainly focused in the subject of Social Studies - Samhällskunskap, but also in Consumer Economics within the subject of Hem- och konsumentkunskap which is most closely related to Home Economics.
+In Sweden citizenship education is mainly focused in the subject of Social Studies – Samhällskunskap, but also in Consumer Economics within the subject of Hem- och konsumentkunskap which is most closely related to Home Economics.

 Indonesia

 Citizenship education in Indonesia is nationally designed and implemented.

 China

 There is a curious kind of citizenship education in China which could be called "peopleship" education.

 Honduras

 In Honduras, to graduate from 6th grade, students are required to pass the "Anthem Test".
 This test aims to measure students' understanding of the country's history as well as the flag and coat of arms.

+United States

+In the United States, the course known as "Civics" teaches the fundamental aspects of the structure and operation of the United States government and the rights and obligations of U.S. citizens.
+Thirty-nine states and the District of Columbia require at least six months to one year of high-school Civics, while the remaining eleven states have no Civics requirement.

+Vietnam

+In Vietnam, Civic Education is a system of knowledge related to many fields such as philosophy, ethics, political economy, scientific socialism, law, guidelines and viewpoints of the Party and some important policies of the Vietnamese State.

 Criticism of citizenship education in schools

 There are two kinds of criticism of citizenship education in schools.
 Firstly, some philosophers of education argue that most governments and mainstream policies stimulate and advocate questionable approaches of citizenship education.
 These approaches aim to develop specific dispositions in students, dispositions conducive to political participation and solidarity.
 But there are radically different views on the nature of good citizenship and education should involve and develop autonomy and open-mindedness.
 Therefore, it requires a more critical approach than is possible when political participation and solidarity are conceived of as goals of education.

 Secondly, some educationalists argue that merely teaching children about the theory of citizenship is ineffective, unless schools themselves reflect democratic practices by giving children the opportunity to have a say in decision making.
-They suggests that schools are fundamentally undemocratic institutions, and that such a setting cannot instill in children the commitment and belief in democratic values that is necessary for citizenship education to have a proper impact.
+They suggest that schools are fundamentally undemocratic institutions, and that such a setting cannot instill in children the commitment and belief in democratic values that is necessary for citizenship education to have a proper impact.
 Some educationalists relate this criticism to John Dewey (but see critical comments on this interpretation of Dewey: Van der Ploeg, 2016).